Spring 2019 20x20 League

 Each round has prescribed army sizes and objectives from the 20x20 Infinity Mission System as follows.

 |Round 1||April 22--May 5||Border Wars||Take Out The Big Guns||RECON+|

 In Round 1 the RECON+ gameplay rules apply in addition to the army constraints.
 I.e., 2'x3' play areas; players can only have a single fireteam active at any point, of at most 3 models; Dispersion is reduced; etc..
 Deployment Zones for the Border Wars mission are adjusted to 8" from the opposing shorter table edges.

 All entry fees will go to prizes, distributed among three categories as participation permits:

 - Overall: Top ranked players by overall score.

 - Artistry: Best hobby work by player voting.

 - Strategy: Top ranked players by Tournament Points and then Objective Points.

 No player may win more than one prize across these categories.

 Talk to Joe if you want tips or help on photographing your miniatures well.
+Tom also has a lightbox he can bring in.
 Many guides are available online, including Joe's.
 If there's interest we can organize one or more times to bring in a lightbox, tripod, etc., and talk about software processing.